socal-pug/chatbot/README.md

 - **!next** Alert the next player that it's their turn to join - this will start a 70 second timer.
 If they join the server, the bot will automatically remove them fron the front of the line
 - **!skip** *Don't abuse this* - Remove whoever is in front of the line.
 This is only to be used on people who are AFK when it's their turn or they're already in the server
 - **!replace** This is an "undo" for !skip.
 Put whoever was last skipped back in front of the line
+- **!server** This will send a link to join the pug server using Steam browser protocol: http://www.socalpug.com/join Your browser will ask for permission to use Steam Client Bootstrapper.
+If you allow it, cs will launch and join the server